Sustainability Contestable Fund

 - Submit the total energy produced by your solar system (measured in kWh), and how much of that energy was exported to the grid (if any).

-- Submit your total electricity consumption for the quarter (unless you have already given the Ministry permission to access your electricity data), so that the proportion of energy usage provided by your solar panels can be calculated.
+- Submit your total electricity consumption for the quarter, so that the proportion of energy usage provided by your solar panels can be calculated.

 - (Battery only) If you have used battery stored power to power your school in the last quarter, you should detail this on the form.